ShintaroMorimoto/vais-mcp/README.md

 }
 ```

-If you want to run with Docker, you will need to obtain a service account credential key beforehand and mount its path into the Docker container.
+If you want to run with Docker, you will need to obtain a service account key beforehand and mount its path into the Docker container.

 ```json
 {